UniversalScientificTechnologies/xDOS_doc/record_format.md

 ## Verification matrix

 Verification of each requirement of this version.
 Methods: **T** — test of the firmware output by [ust-format-checker](https://pypi.org/project/ust-format-checker/) (the check or finding code is given; expected result: no finding of level error), **R** — review.
 The checker report attached to each firmware release records the result.

+The matrix applies to ust-format-checker version 0.2.0 and later.

+**Status** — whether the verification given in the row is in place.
+For method T, whether ust-format-checker checks the requirement: `yes` fully, `partial` with the part not checked yet stated, `missing` not at all.

 ### General rules